deltachat/deltachat-pages/en/help.md

 even if the app is not actively being used for a while and [killed by the system](https://dontkillmyapp.com).

-Push notifications require the help of the server relaying messages pinging Apple, Google or [microG](https://microg.org).
+Push notifications require the server pinging Apple, Google or [microG](https://microg.org).
 Fortunately, all chatmail server support exactly that.

 Note, that Delta Chat only makes use of Push notifications